-Madhumitha Venkataraman, the founder of Diversity Dialogues, has been at the forefront of diversity and inclusion in organisations.
+Madhumitha Venkataraman, the founder of Diversity Dialogues, has been at the forefront of diversity and inclusion in organizations.

 Madhumitha in the past has worked with Hindustan Coca-Cola Beverages and SnapDeal.

 Having worked with over 100+ companies in their diversity and inclusion journey as an advisor, she is clear that CFOs play a key role in diversity and inclusion.

 Here are some tips for leaders to look at diversity beyond HR Policies: